Universeodon-com/community/README.md

 * NFTs
 * fake "testing" jobs of any kind - games/gear/whatever - these are spam.
 * Over posting ebay, reverb or facebook marketplace (or any marketplace).
 If you have a network of friends and you want them to know about an auction - go for it.
 If all you do is spam auctions - we're not here for that.
+* If your first post is an add and your second and third are ads, you will be suspended.
+Again, we're humans over here.

 Allowed:
 * Sell your own art/creations - be reasonable - not spammy